tacgomes/blog/content/post/the-strange-case-of-mysql-gone-away.md

 the server side.
 This happens when the connection is inactive for a period longer than the value set for [wait_timeout].
-However, as we were not setting a value for [CONN_MAX_AGE] in our Django configuration, we should not even being reusing a database connection in the first place - the default value for the `CONN_MAX_AGE` setting is `0`, in which case the database connections should not persist.
+However, as we were not setting a value for [CONN_MAX_AGE] in our Django configuration, we should not even being reusing a database connection in the first place—the default value for the `CONN_MAX_AGE` setting is `0`, in which case the database connections should not persist.